Jeppson's Malört

-Jeppson's Malört is a brand of bäsk liquor, extremely low in thujone, introduced in the 1930s, and long produced by Chicago's Carl Jeppson Company.
-In 2018, as its last employee was retiring, the brand was sold to CH Distillery of Chicago's Pilsen neighborhood.
+Jeppson's Malört is an American brand of bäsk liqueur, a type of brännvin flavored with anise or wormwood.
+Malört was introduced in Chicago in the 1930s and was long produced by the Carl Jeppson Company.
+In 2018, as its last employee was retiring, the brand and company name were sold to CH Distillery of Chicago's Pilsen neighborhood.
 Jeppson's Malört is named after Carl Jeppson, a Swedish immigrant who first distilled and popularized the liquor in Chicago.
-Malört (literally moth herb) is the Swedish word for wormwood, which is the key ingredient in a bäsk, a bitter-flavored type of Swedish brännvin.
+Malört (literally moth herb) is the Swedish word for wormwood, which is the key ingredient in bäsk.
+Malört is extremely low in thujone, a chemical that is found in absinthe and similar drinks, which was once believed to be psychoactive at high levels.

-Malört is known for its bitter taste.
-It can be found in some Chicago-area taverns and liquor stores, and is growing in popularity there, but is hard to find elsewhere in the United States.
+Known for its extremely bitter taste, Malört has been described as "infamous" and "the worst booze ever".
+It can be found in some Chicago-area bars and liquor stores, and is growing in popularity with sales of Malört shots increasing from 0.4 million in 2007 to 7.9 million in 2022.
+However, it is rare to find elsewhere in the United States.

 History

-In the 1930s Carl Jeppson, a Swedish immigrant to Chicago, began marketing his homemade brew.
-He sold it from door to door for medicinal and other purposes, and one legend says he preferred the strong taste because years of smoking had dulled his taste-buds.
-Attorney George Brode purchased the original recipe from Jeppson and created the famous Jeppson's Malört testimonial that once appeared on every bottle.
-Patricia Gabelick was hired by Brode as his secretary in 1966, and took over the business after Brode's death in 1999, running it out of her Lakeview apartment.
+Carl Jeppson, a Swedish immigrant to Chicago, started producing the type of liqueur under his own brand, Malört.
+He first began to sell it door-to-door as a medicine in the 1920s so as to avoid the then extant prohibition on alcohol.
+According to legend, Jeppson preferred the strong taste because years of smoking had dulled his taste-buds.
+Attorney George Brode purchased the original recipe from Jeppson and created the Jeppson's Malört testimonial that once appeared on every bottle.
+Patricia Gabelick was hired by Brode as his secretary in 1966, and she took over the business after Brode's death in 1999, running it out of her Lakeview apartment.

-It was made in Chicago until the mid-1970s, when the Mar-Salle distillery that produced it for the Carl Jeppson Company closed.
-It was then made in Kentucky briefly, after which it was produced in Florida for many years.
-In 2018, Jeppson's Malört was acquired by Chicago-based CH Distillery, and in 2019 production was moved back to Chicago.
+It was made in Chicago until the mid-1970s when the Mar-Salle distillery that produced it for the Carl Jeppson Company closed.
+It was then made in Kentucky briefly after which it was produced in Florida for many years.
+In 2018, Jeppson's Malört was acquired by Chicago-based CH Distillery, and in 2019, production was moved back to Chicago.
+In the early 2020s, CH Distillery began distributing Malört more widely in the US.

-Label

-For many years the label on the back of the bottle said:

-The label was changed and now it says:

-The label contains a shield with a version of the flag of Chicago.
-Although the city's flag has had four red stars since 1939, the label bears the three red stars of the 1933 flag.